Grouping Bar in Blazor Pivot Table Component

 NOTE

-• ActionInfo: It holds the unique information about the current UI action.
-For example, if sorting is completed, the event argument contains information such as sort order and the field name.
+• ActionInfo: Supplies detailed information about the UI action.
+For example, when sorting is finished, this parameter includes the sort order and the name of the field involved.

 @using Syncfusion.Blazor.PivotView